Who May Serve as a Principal Investigator?

 Who May Serve as a Faculty Advisor?

 The Faculty Advisor assures that the student's research project complies with institutional policies, state laws and federal regulations.
-Any Ferris State University (FSU) administrator, full-time tenure, tenure-track, level 2 or level 3 adjunct faculty may serve as a Faculty Advisor for student PI's, so long as it does not pose a conflict of interest.
+Any Ferris State University (FSU) administrator, full-time tenure, tenure-track, level 2 or level 3 adjunct faculty may serve as a Faculty Advisor for student investigators, so long as it does not pose a conflict of interest.
 FSU students, staff, alumni and visiting faculty are not eligible to serve as advisors.

 What is an Unaffiliated Investigator?

-Who May Serve as a Faculty Sponsor?
+Who May Serve as a Research Sponsor?

-What is Multi-Site Research?
+What is Multi-Site/Collaborative Research?

 ABOUT FSU IRB